 Lastly, I am a firm believer in establishing a relationship with patients where they feel comfortable enough to provide all information necessary to come to a true diagnosis.
 Really listening to the patient is critical.

-Orthopedic Specialty: Hand and upper extremity, orthopedics
+Orthopedic Specialty: Certified Hand Therapist, orthopedics

 Non-traditional Specialty: Balance & vestibular rehab, torticollis